globalcoffeeplatform/Delta-DataWarehouse-Documentation/docs/source/governance.rst

 Stewardship and Governance
 ==========================
 Global Coffee Platform (GCP) acts as the lead steward of the Global Coffee Data Standard.
 The organisation is led by an Executive Director.
-The organisation’s activities are overseen by a Board of Directors.
+The organisation's activities are overseen by a Board of Directors.

 In the pursuit of openness and community-driven process, subscribers to the Global Coffee Data Standard and those engaging with the Global Coffee Data Standard GitHub repository will be kept informed at all stages about planned revisions to the Global Coffee Data Standard, and will be offered clear and timely opportunities to input and comment.

 To ensure the relevance, quality and effective implementation of proposed updates to the Standard, new version releases will be subjected to a process of peer review with invited reviewers from publisher and user communities, and an open review process.

 A Standard Stewardship Committee, responsible for giving final approval to formal upgrades of the Standard and ensuring the processes in this document have been properly carried out will be set up in due course.

 Intellectual property
 ---------------------